dots logo Chapter 3 - Integumentary System

 2. Cellulite

-24. What is the name of the condition where hair grows excessively on the face and body?
+24. What is the name of the condition where hair falls out due to damage to hair follicles?

 1. Cicatricial alopecia